codeforgirls-sa/api/README.md

     ```
         server.post("/api/tone-analyzer", (req, res) => { });
     ```
-3. Save the user's text into -query- variable that your server on your machine will receive on port 8080.
+3. Save the user's text into *query* variable that your server on your machine will receive on port 8080.
     ```
         let query = JSON.stringify(req.body.query) || "-1";
     ```